seananderson/citations-talk/README.md

 # When to cite

-Opinions vary widely on when and where to cite and it's partly an art.
+Opinions vary widely on when, where, and how often to cite and it's partly an art.
 With that in mind:

 Cite a paper when first introducing a concept.